What is VRBO cancellation policy?

 The strict VRBO host cancellation policy approach states that the traveler has up to 60 days to cancel their booking to receive their full 100% refund without being charged any booking fees.
 The owner then has the right to keep their down payment and fees otherwise.

-This again is a more relaxed VRBO rental cancellation policy for the traveler staying in the owner’s vacation rental as it gives them up to 14 days to cancel their reservation to receive a full 100% refund with no booking fees being charged.
+This again is a more relaxed VRBO rental cancellation policy for the traveler staying in the owner’s vacation rental and it gives them up to 14 days to cancel their reservation to receive a full 100% refund with no booking fees being charged.
 For a 50% or half refund of their reservation, they can cancel up to 7 days before their stay but booking fees are charged.

-How CAN VRBO owners cancel reservations on VRBO
+How VRBO owners cancel reservations on VRBO

 1. Log into their VRBO owner login page